Where theatre connects community

 Rent Our Space

-The Actors Theatre Workshop offers a welcoming atmosphere for performances, business seminars and events, auditions, workshops, classes, and video shoots.
-Our 5,000 sq. ft. multi-purpose space includes a 65 seat blackbox theater, three rehearsal studios, a meeting room, kitchen, and offices.
+Looking for a unique theatre rental space in NYC?
+The Actors Theatre Workshop offers 5,000 sq. ft. of creative space for performances, workshops, auditions, and video shoots, including a 65 seat blackbox theater, three rehearsal studios, a meeting room, kitchen, and offices.
+Your rental directly supports our non-profit theater education programs.

 Learn More